avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 <details markdown="1">

 1. __Born:__ 1957 Canada.
-2. ___Aliyah_ (English: immigration to Israel)__: 1983.
-My triple great grandfather, Rav Aharon Visanska 1809-1893, was born in Poland.
+2. __Aliyah (English: immigration to Israel)__: 1983.
+	* My triple great grandfather, Rav Aharon Visanska 1809-1893, was born in a rural region of Augustow Poland.
 He was a disciple of the Vilna Gaon (Hebrew: _Gra_).
-During his adult life he shuttled between Jerusalem and Michigan.
+As a young adult he resided in Jerusalem.
+He emigrated to Michigan where he raised his family and became a community rabbi.
+He returned to Jerusalem where he died and was buried on the Mount of Olives (Hebrew: _Har HaZeitim_).
 His granddaughter Rachel 1874-1919, my great grandmother, was born in  Michigan.
-Aharon was buried on the Mount of Olives (Hebrew: _Har HaZeitim_).
-Rachel's son Hershel Tzvi 1896-1977, my grandfather, was born in Ontario.
-He fought in WW I in the _Jewish Legion_ in Turkey and later in Palestine under _General Allenby_.
-Hershel Tzvi returned to Ontario where I was born.
+She married a Canadian immigrant from Poland, Yechiel Michael 1872-1926, my great grandfather, who was born in the same Polish community as Rav Aharon's.
+Their eldest son Hershel Tzvi 1896-1977, my grandfather, was born in Ontario.
+He fought in _WW I_ in the _Jewish Legion_ in Turkey and later in Palestine under _General Allenby_.
+Hershel Tzvi returned to Ontario where I was eventually born.
-3. __Married:__ I have 2 boys + 2 girls, all married with many grandchildren. all of whom live in _Eretz Yisrael_ (English: the Land of Israel).
-As of this writing, 2025-03-05,  since the Hamas massacre on 2023-10-07 both of my sons have spent about 6 months in the IDF, and they both just began a 2 month call-up this week.
+3. __Married:__ I have 2 boys and 2 girls, all married with many grandchildren, all of whom live in _Eretz Yisrael_ (English: the Land of Israel).
+	* Since the Hamas _Simchat Torah_ (2023-10-07) massacre, both of my sons spent about 6 months in the IDF, and as of this writing ($(now)) they both were recently called up for 2 months of reserve duty (Hebrew: _Miluim_).
 4. __Religious Beliefs:__ I am a God-fearing observant Jew and Zionist.
 5. __IDF Reserves 1988-2001:__ I was a combat infantry sergeant, where I served in the Central Command (Hebrew: _Pikud HaMerkaz_) in the Jordan Valley.
-Exceptionally I often acted in the role of deputy company commander (Hebrew: _Samap_) even though I was a _Shlav Betnik_ (English: those first drafted over age 26) with only 4 months of basic training.
+	* Exceptionally I often acted in the role of deputy company commander (Hebrew: _Samap_) even though I was a _Shlav Betnik_ (English: those first drafted over age 26) with only 4 months of basic training.
 Considering that the IDF intended to send me to a combat infantry unit for the whole period of my 13 years of reserve duty, about 2/3 of my basic training was a complete waste of time, e.g. kitchen duty, gardening duty, and guard duty, instead of primarily focusing on combat skills.
-6. __Sport:__ I still engage in regular vigorous exercise at a gym for 90 min 3x per week - cardio and heavy weights.
+6. __Sport:__ I still engage in regular vigorous exercise at a gym for 90 min.
+3x per week - cardio and heavy weights.
 When I was younger I engaged in Judo, freestyle wrestling, and Tai Chi.
-7. __Meditation:__ I developed my own meditation technique  based upon the principle of sympathetic harmonics.
-I can almost instantaneously lower my pulse to under 55 bpm.
-I can quickly teach this technique to others with just a clock that has a sweep second hand, and ideally by using a high speed metronome app that supports 300 beats per min, i.e. 5 Hz the brain's theta wave frequency.
+7. __Meditation:__ I developed my own meditation technique  based upon the principle of [sympathetic harmonics](https://en.wikipedia.org/wiki/Sympathetic_resonance).
+Within minutes I can lower my pulse to under 55 bpm.
+I can quickly teach this technique to others with just a clock that has a sweep second hand, and ideally by using a high speed metronome app that supports 300 beats per min., i.e. 5 Hz the brain's [theta wave](https://www.healthline.com/health/theta-waves) frequency.
 8. __Hobbies:__ I play classical guitar (currently rusty).
 I teach the use of music composition software to my musically inclined children (one of whom is a concert cellist) and grandchildren.
 9. __Android Phone & PC Windows and Linux Repairs:__ For family and close friends.